ARTICLE I: NAME

 a.
 The Officers shall be elected by the voting membership by electronic ballot to serve a term of two years or until their successors are elected.

 b.
 The Secretary and Treasurer may not serve more than two consecutive terms in the same office.
-The President and President-elect may not serve more than one full, elected term in office.
+The Chair and Chair-elect may not serve more than one full, elected term in office.
 No one shall hold more than one office at a time.

 c.
 The term of office shall begin at the close of the Annual Meeting at which Officers are declared elected.